 Future lab: Sustainable textiles and clothing Switzerland

 The first milestone was reached with the sustainable textiles and clothing Switzerland future lab, which was held on 22 March at the Hotel Sorell Zürichberg in Zurich.
 The event saw some 50 figures from throughout the textile value chain, mainly from industry, but also from the science community, NGOs and the public sector, discuss joint solutions for a future-proof and sustainable textile and clothing industry in Switzerland.
-A summary of the results of the one-day event can be found in the short report below.
+A summary of the results of the one-day event can be found in the short report below (in German and English).

 Working groups for the cooperation of industry, the science community